 - Garlic hummus: I love the flavor of garlic hummus, but class flavored hummus works great too.
 This makes the ricotta nice and creamy and adds great flavor.

-- Vegetables: Mushrooms, spinach, zucchini, peppers, broccoli, shredded carrots, peas...any of your favorite veggies work well here!
+- Vegetables: Mushrooms, spinach, zucchini, peppers, broccoli, shredded carrots, peas...I've made this a million times with a slew of veggies and with no veg.
 Just be sure to cook them down so the lasagna isn't watered down.
 Basil is optional in the ricotta but I love the depth it adds.

 - Nutritional yeast: This is important for cheesy flavor and really helps this taste like "regular" lasagna!